marianoguerra/ricardo-forth/resources/slides.rst

 ------------------------

 * I like minimal simple things
+* I used to code in assembly
-* I convert any problem into a "I need to build/implement" a programming language problem
+* I convert any problem into a "let's implement a programming language" problem

 Idea
 ----